AlexanderMarinsek/certify-pub/README.md

 In addition to this repo, you might want to check out the [testnet deployment](https://certify-algorand.vercel.app/) and [slide deck](https://docs.google.com/presentation/d/1TDqm8NNFOITV3B9EiMyTiXJ8iR3VdNZQ/edit?usp=drive_link&ouid=104976776298600611318&rtpof=true&sd=true).

-*Please note that the terms "node runner", "node operator", and "validator" are used interchangeably.
-We are clarifying the correct terminology with the Algorand Fundation.*
+*Please note that the terms "node runner", "node operator", and "validator" are used interchangeably.*